Heiwajima/dogshed/README.md

 For your convenience, if you go to the `/admin` endpoint in a browser, you will see an admin page.
 Don't worry, nothing is possible here unless either your admin user/pass (for creating accounts) or a valid API key (for sending messages as an account).
 This page provides a simple web form for both creating accounts and sending messages to followers.

 ## API

+**TODO**: flesh this out - target mastodon/pleroma API compatibility from client side for initial pass, same for ActivityPub coverage

 ### Create Account